samedayrules/ddns-update-client/README.md

 To modify and run the DUC software, you must have:

 1. Python installed (version 3.11 used).
-2. Git installed (version 2.38.1 used)
+2. Git installed (version 2.38.1 used).
 3. Access to a command shell (e.g., cmd.exe).

+The general process is:

-1. Open Windows comman prompt.
+1. Open Windows command prompt.
-2.
+2. Clone the software repository.
+3. Make a Python virtual environment.
+4. Install the required Python modules.
+5. Run the software, either as-needed or upon startup each time you login.

+Assuming you have opened a Windows command prompt:

+`c:\users\myuser\mydir`

 ## Using PyInstaller